Virtual Environment for Assessement and Rehabilitation Laboratory

 Goals and Objectives

-The mission of the Virtual Environment for Assessment and Rehabilitation (VEAR Lab) is two-fold.
+The mission of the Virtual Environment for Assessment and Rehabilitation Laboratory (VEAR Lab) is two-fold.

 - Develop and apply objective, quantifiable metrics that accurately index functional mobility.
 This is a vital step toward a clinical framework that specifically targets and individualizes physical rehabilitation to enhance functional mobility.
 We adopt a dynamic systems perspective in our lab, which affords the ability to index how gait patterns evolve over time.
 These dynamic patterns in gait reflect a person's ability to exhibit functional mobility.
 By indexing these patterns prior to a rehabilitation program, exercises can be designed to incorporate the specific gait patterns the patient is lacking.